openshift/enhancements/enhancements/update/reduced_reboots.md

 of confidence that N-2 version skew issues would be identified in the community whenever possible.

-#### Node - Implement Downstream Kubelet Version Skew Testing
+#### OTA - Implement Downstream Paused Worker Pool Upgrade Tests

-In addition to upstream version skew testing is in place we must also implement downstream version skew testing which includes any additional tests required for OpenShift specific implementation details.
+In parallel with efforts to revamp upstream version skew testing we must also implement downstream version skew testing which includes any additional tests required for OpenShift specific implementation details.

+We will achieve this by delivering upgrade jobs which pause the Worker MachineConfigPool then upgrade from 4.x to 4.x+1 to 4.x+2.
+We will run conformance tests from 4.x after upgrading to 4.x+1 in order to ensure that we continue to provide a baseline feature set, then again after upgrading to 4.x+2, finally after unpausing the Worker MCP we will run 4.x+2 tests.

+Given the complexity of these test jobs we should expect that they may take longer than the current four hour limit for test jobs.
+Rather than compromising on test completeness we will seek to extend test duration limits or find other ways to meet these testing demands.

 #### Teams with Host Components - Allow N-2 Host Component Version Skew